It's time to build more housing in Cambridge.

 -

-Public comment: Sign up to speak (Zoom or in person; sign-ups open Friday morning) at cambridgema.gov/publiccomment.
+Public comment: Sign up to speak (Zoom or in person; sign-ups open a business day or so in advance) at cambridgema.gov/publiccomment.
 Here are talking points for inspiration.

 -